K. Ajitha

 Kunnikkal Ajitha (born 1950) is a former Indian naxalite who took active part in the naxalite movements in Kerala in the 1960s when the group conducted armed raids on Thalassery and Pulpally police stations and killed two policemen.
 Ajitha was subsequently arrested, tried and sentenced to nine years in prison.

 After her jail sentence, Ajitha parted ways with the armed struggle movement and is currently a human rights activist and social reformer with an active presence in Kerala's social milieu.
 Anweshi, the non-governmental organisation she founded in 1993 which now is a constituent of Kerala Sthree Vedhi (Kerala Women's Forum), works for the cause of women's rights in co-ordination with the National Mission for Empowerment of Women.

 Ajitha is married to Yakoob, a former colleague and the couple has a son named Clint and a daughter named Gargi.
-She is a hard core atheist.
+She is an atheist.

 Early years

 K. Ajitha was born in April 1950 in Kozhikode, Kerala, India to Kunnikkal Narayanan and Mandakini, both active supporters of naxalite movement.
 She had her early education in Kozhikode.
 By the time Ajitha reached college, she became disillusioned with the society and started associating with the naxal movement.
 She dropped out of college while doing Pre-degree course and became an active naxalite.